hashgraph/hedera-services/test-clients/yahcli/README.md

 Use accounts send --schedule to schedule a transfer to 0.0.R, and create a transaction 0.0.T that has been scheduled --config /test-clients/yahcli/config.yml -a 3 -n localhost -p 2 --schedule accounts send --denomination hbar --to 0.0.R --memo "test" 8

-Use schedule sign schedule sign scheduleId T paying with account 0.0.R to trigger the transfer --config /test-clients/yahcli/config.yml -a 3 -n localhost -p 0.0.R schedule sign --scheduleId T
+Use  schedule sign scheduleId T paying with account 0.0.R to trigger the transfer --config /test-clients/yahcli/config.yml -a 3 -n localhost -p 0.0.R schedule sign --scheduleId T

 ```